xyliatgithub/IntroInfoSec-2025/lab2/README.md

 - Each group only needs to submit one report in PDF format.
 - Please list group members in your report explicitly.
 - Only typed reports are accepted.
+- Include screenshots with explanations in your report where applicable, to support your findings or steps taken.

 ## Grading